Akash98Sky/gemi-bot/README.md

 gunicorn main:web_app --bind 0.0.0.0:8080 -k aiohttp.GunicornWebWorker
 ```

-Replace 8080 with the port you want to run your web server on, and -w 4 with the number of worker processes you need.
+Replace 8080 with the port you want to run your web server on.

+### Webhook on localhost
+- Have `ngrok` installed on your local machine.
+If you don't have it installed, download it from [ngrok's website](https://ngrok.com/) and follow their installation instructions.
+- Ensure your local server is ready to receive webhooks.

+- Steps

+    1. **Start Your Local Server**
+    Ensure that your local server is running on a specific port.
+For example, if you're using a Node.js Express server, it might be running on port 3000.

+    2. **Run Ngrok**
+    Open a new terminal window and run ngrok to expose your local server to the internet.
+Replace `8080` with the port number your local server is using.

+    ```bash
+    ngrok http 3000
+    ```

+    3. Copy the Ngrok URL Once ngrok is running, it will display a public URL (e.g., https://abc123.ngrok.io).
+Copy this URL; it will be used as your webhook endpoint.

 ### Documentation
 For more details on how to use and extend the bot, refer to the inline documentation within the code and the official [aiogram](https://docs.aiogram.dev/en/latest/) and [google-generativeai](https://ai.google.dev/tutorials/python_quickstart) libraries documentation.